 Criminal usury may be related to other criminal offenses.
 These include white collar crimes of money laundering, and organized crimes involving racketeering, extortion, and bribery.

-Racketeering is a pattern of criminal activity generally committed by gangs or organized crime.
+Racketeering under the Colorado Organized Crime Act is a pattern of criminal activity generally committed by gangs or organized crime.
 This includes gambling, loan-sharking, fencing stolen property, or drug distribution.
 Racketeering is a felony, with penalties including up to 24 years in prison and a fine of up to $1 million.

 Money laundering involves moving money around to try and evade the government's ability to track the source of the funds.
 Money laundering may be used to hide money that was embezzled from an employer.
 Money laundering is a class 3 felony in Colorado, and the penalties include 4 to 12 years in prison and fines of up to $750,000.

-Criminal extortion is threatening someone in order to get that person or another to do something or refrain from doing something, against their will.
+Criminal extortion in Colorado is threatening someone in order to get that person or another to do something or refrain from doing something, against their will.
 Extortion is commonly called “blackmail.”
-Extortion is a class 4 felony in Colorado.
+Extortion is a class 4 felony.
 Penalties include 2 to 6 years in prison and a fine of up to $500,000.

 Call us for help...